RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

                 time = hours % 24

                 if time > 12:
+                    # time is after noon (pm), so subtract 12 to get the time in 12-hour format
                     end_time = time - 12
                     print ("The time after waiting", waiting_time_string, "hours is:", end_time, "pm")
                 else:
+                    # the time is before noon (am)
                     end_time = time
                     print ("The time after waiting", waiting_time_string, "hours is:", end_time, "am")